ericproffitt/TopicModelsVB.jl/README.md

 None of these files are mandatory to read a corpus, and in fact reading no files will result in an empty corpus.
 However in order to train a model, a docfile will be necessary, since it contains all quantitative data known about the documents in the corpus.
 On the other hand, the three remaining files are used solely for interpreting output.

 The docfile should be a plaintext file containing lines of delimited numerical values.
 Each document is a block of lines, the number of which depends on what information is known about the documents.
-Since a document is essential a list of terms, each document *must* contain at least one line containing a nonempty list of delimited positive integer values corresponding to the terms of which it is composed.
-Any further lines in a document block are optional, but if they are present they must be present for all documents and they must come in the following order:
+Since a document is at its essence a list of terms, each document *must* contain at least one line containing a nonempty list of delimited positive integer values corresponding to the terms from which it is composed.
+Any further lines in a document block are optional, however if they are present they must be present for all documents and must come in the following order:

 1. ```terms``` line (this line is mandatory).
 A line of delimited positive integers corresponding to the terms which make up the document.